terraform-aws-modules/terraform-aws-eks/modules/_user_data/README.md

 When using an EKS managed node group, users have 2 primary routes for interacting with the bootstrap user data:

-1. If the EKS managed node group does **NOT** utilize a custom AMI, then users can elect to supply additional user data that is prepended before the EKS managed node group bootstrap user data.
+1. If the EKS managed node group does **NOT** utilize a custom AMI, then users can elect to supply additional user data that is pre-pended before the EKS managed node group bootstrap user data.
 You can read more about this process from the [AWS supplied documentation](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html#launch-template-user-data)

     - Users can use the following variables to facilitate this process: